Addteq-Training/java-backend/README.md

 -   Make sure you have a working environment with Java 8 installed
 -   Use any IDE of your choice as well as the build tool (Maven, Gradle etc)
 -   Use any web server of your choice
--   You would also need access to a database (preferably, MySQL or Postgres) and the necessary drivers
+-   You would also need access to the database (see the Database section below for details) and the necessary drivers
 -   You are free to choose the format of your REST endpoints (URIs)
 -   Be sure to follow the best practices for coding and also add any related unit tests.
 The code should be as close to the production-ready code as possible.